 What does that tell you?
 That the loyalty program itself isn’t enough to keep your customers coming back for more.

-Rewarding customer loyalty is paramount to keeping that loyalty.
-Occasional discounts, letting them try out new products before release, throwing in an extra service for free every now and then can all go a long way toward making a customer feel like they are truly valued and appreciated.
+Any of these can go a long way toward making a customer feel like they are truly valued and appreciated.

 But what about adding a personal touch?
 Customers want to be more than just another number.
-Developing a personal relationship with your customers will not only increase their loyalty but also gives them a reason to brag to their friends all about your business.
-Customer retention AND word of mouth advertising?
-Now that’s a two-for-one deal that’s just too good to pass up.
+Developing a sense of community with customers will not only increase their loyalty but also gives them a reason to brag to their friends all about your business.

 Customers Find a Better Deal Elsewhere

-Let’s face it, a customer can be completely satisfied with your products or service, but if it doesn’t save them dollars, it doesn’t make cents sense.
-If they find a considerably cheaper or more convenient deal for a comparable product or service elsewhere, they are likely to take it… and customers are always looking for the right deal.
-This means that you need to ensure your deals are at the forefront of their mind.
+Let’s face it, a customer can be completely satisfied with your services, but if they’ve had bad experiences or don’t feel loyalty, it won’t make sense to stick with you.
+If they find a considerably cheaper or more convenient deal for a comparable service elsewhere, they are likely to take it… and customers are always looking for the right deal.

 Customer Loyalty Is the Gift That Keeps on Giving

 One of the biggest benefits of having loyal customers is that they will spread the word about your business to friends, coworkers, and family members.
 This means you’ll start seeing new customers come in without having to spend a dime attracting them.
-Save money on marketing to new customers, and generate more customers from your loyal ambassadors Talk about a win-win situation.
+Save money on marketing to new customers AND generate more customers from your loyal ambassadors?
+Talk about a win-win situation.